yogapriya-star/githubInfo2/README.md

 # githubInfo2
 Create a new repository as githubInfo2 in github

-Create a folder as "githubInfo2" and add files to it in local folder and bring it to  a github repository by using following steps:
+Create a folder as "githubInfo2" and add files in in "githubInfo2" folder from visual code that should be reflect in a github repository by using following steps:

   -Create a new folder as githubInfo2 in visual studio